joshtynjala/actionscript-3.0-developers-guide/user-interaction/accelerometer-input.md

 determines the availability of this feature.
-For example, you can compile code using the Accelerometer class properties for Flash Player 10.1, but you need to use the `Accelerometer.isSupported` property to test for the availability of the Accelerometer feature on the user’s device.
+For example, you can compile code using the Accelerometer class properties for Flash Player 10.1, but you need to use the `Accelerometer.isSupported` property to test for the availability of the Accelerometer feature on the user's device.
 If `Accelerometer.isSupported` is `true` at runtime, then Accelerometer support currently exists.

 </div>